Equity & Justice Programming Founding Sponsor

-EJACE's mission is to ensure a just, equitable, and inclusive school culture, EJACE helps administrators, staff, and students identify and develop mission and vision, values, people, practices, place and narrative that will eliminate the negative impact of inherent bias, social ignorance, prejudices, and systematic intolerance.
+EJACE's mission is to ensure a just, equitable, and inclusive school culture, EJACE helps administrators, staff, and students identify and develop mission and vision, values, people, practices, place and narrative that will eliminate the negative impact of inherent bias, social insensitivity, prejudices, and systematic intolerance.

 EJACE is a year-long experience (7 Full Day Sessions) in leadership growth and development through the Equity and Justice Lens.
 Each school will bring a 4 person team of staff to include the building principal.
 The other three members are selected by the Principal (Team Leader).